With ‘Mank’ and ‘The Crown,’ Netflix dominates Globes noms

 Gauging the awards prospects of most films has been difficult this winter, with none of the usual screenings and events happening in-person, and a number of the films once expected to be lead contenders postponed.
 But there were still plenty of choices by the press association — an always unpredictable group of 89 voting members — that nevertheless surprised observers Wednesday.

-Spike Lee, whose daughter Satchel and son Jackson are Globes ambassadors this year, saw his Vietnam veteran drama “Da 5 Bloods” unexpectedly shut out.
-Nominations for Jared Leto's performance as a serial killer in the just-released “The Little Things” and for the Sia-directed musical “Music" were so far out of left field that they seemed likely to rank among previous wayward Globes nominees like “The Tourist."
+For one: Spike Lee, whose daughter Satchel and son Jackson are Globes ambassadors this year, saw his Vietnam veteran drama “Da 5 Bloods” unexpectedly shut out.

 The press association also drew much criticism for an earlier decision to consider Lee Isaac Chung’s lauded immigrant drama “Minari," about a Korean-American family in Arkansas in which the characters largely speak Korean, ineligible for its top award.
 The group instead nominated “Minari” for best foreign language film.

-The nominations announcement was also scaled down due to the pandemic.
-Presenters Sarah Jessica Parker and Taraji P. Henson read nominees not from a teleprompter but holding print-outs and streaming live from what appeared to be their homes.

-The Globes are typically the first major show of Hollywood’s awards season, which ends with the crowning of the best picture winner at the Oscars.
-They’ll retain that distinction, despite being delayed nearly two months and opting for a bi-coastal ceremony to be hosted by Tina Fey from New York and Amy Poehler from Beverly Hills, Calif.
-The Oscars are set for April 25.
+The Globes will be the first major show of Hollywood’s pandemic-altered awards season, which will end with the crowning of the best picture winner at the Oscars on April 25.

 ———